-- 2.1 The parties to this agreement are as follows: - (a) The Queen Victoria Home Inc. ('the employer'); - (b) The Australian Nursing and Midwifery Federation, Tasmanian Branch (ANMF); - (c) The Health Services Union, Tasmania Branch ('the Union'); - (d) Employees who are employed by the employer and are engaged in work in classification's contained within this Agreement.
+- 2.1 The parties to this agreement are as follows: - (a) The Queen Victoria Home Inc. ('the employer'); - (b) Employees who are employed by the employer and are engaged to work in classifications contained within this Agreement. - (c) The Australian Nursing and Midwifery Federation, Tasmanian Branch (ANMF); - (d) The Health Services Union, Tasmania Branch (HACSU);